g-despot/weaviate-io/developers/weaviate/quickstart/index.md

 ## Step 2: Populate the database

-Now, we can populate our database by first defining a collection then adding data.
+Now, we can populate our database by first defining a collection and then adding data.

 ### 2.1 Define a collection